 Later, an alumnus provided a $4,000 grant to Luther College to establish a book fund.
 At the 2004 Black Alumni Reunion in Las Vegas, those alumni decided that the money would be used to help African American students with purchasing books.

-In 2007, The Diversity Center established new criteria for funding: a) the fund would provide one-time emergency grants to Luther students (of color) to help with retention and grades; b) students from diverse backgrounds including socio-economic were included as beneficiaries.
+In 2007, the Center for Intercultural Engagement and Student Success established new criteria for funding: a) the fund would provide one-time emergency grants to Luther students (of color) to help with retention and grades; b) students from diverse backgrounds including socio-economic were included as beneficiaries.
 These are still in place today.